Daylight-LLC/Daylight/README.md

-# ☀️ Daylight - Remote Team Performance Analyzer
+# ☀️ Daylight - Dev Team Performance Analyzer

-**Daylight** is a powerful tool designed to help organizations effectively manage and evaluate remote development teams.
+**Daylight** is a powerful tool designed to help organizations effectively manage and evaluate development teams.
 With seamless GitHub integration and performance tracking, Daylight provides valuable insights to improve efficiency and collaboration across teams.

 ## ✨ Features